 - Copy the summary to the person at the next level of management, and the CQI Director, and file a copy in the case documentation section of the case record.

 - If contacted by the client, the person at the next level of management will become the grievance facilitator.
 He or she should continue to follow the process outlined above to take the grievance up the chain of command.
 If the grievance reaches the level of management that reports to a member of the executive team, the program coordinator or program administrator will be the grievance facilitator and will:

 - Facilitate a conference within 10 working days involving all relevant parties to reach a resolution.

-- Following the conference, within the next 5 working days, formulate the resolution and inform, in writing, all involved of the decision and the client’s right to appeal the decision to the executive director within 5 working days of the date of the letter.
+- Within 5 business days of the conference, formulate the resolution and inform in writing all of those involved of the decision and the client’s right to appeal the decision to the executive director within 5 working days of the date of the letter.

-- Copy the summary to the CQI Director, supervisor, and file a copy in the case documentation section of the case record with any previous summaries pertaining to the grievance.
+- Copy the summary to the CQI Director and supervisor, and file a copy in the case documentation section of the case record with any previous summaries pertaining to the grievance.